On Thurston's Euler class one conjecture: Properties of the constructed manifolds

-Here we should construct a taut foliation on $M$ whose Euler class assigns to $S$ and $-F$ respectively the numbers $\chi(S)$ and $\chi(F)$.
-We would do the same steps, except, at the end we use a standard taut foliation of $N$ by a `stack of monkey saddles' that assigns $-\chi(D)=2$ to the core disk of $N$.
-To sum up, we have proved the following four equalities:

-These show that the unit balls have the claimed shapes in Figure \ref{unitballs} (The first three equalites determine the shape of the Thurston norm in the first and third quadrant for example.).
+by constructing a taut foliation $\mathcal{F}_2$ on $M$ whose Euler class $e(\mathcal{F}_2)$ assigns the numbers $\chi(S)$ and $-\chi(F)$ to the surfaces $S$ and $F$ respectively.
+We do the same steps except at the end we use a standard taut foliation of $N$ by a stack of monkey saddles whose relative Euler class assigns $-\chi_s(D)=2$ to the meridional disk of $N$.
+To sum up, we have proved Equalities (\ref{thurston-norm-one}), (\ref{thurston-norm-two}), (\ref{thurston-norm-three}), and (\ref{thurston-norm-four}).
+These four equalities show that the unit balls have the claimed shapes in Figure \ref{unitballs}.
+For example, Equalities (\ref{thurston-norm-one}), (\ref{thurston-norm-two}), and (\ref{thurston-norm-three}) determine the shape of the Thurston norm ball in the first and the third quadrants.

 \end{proof}